 Estimating uses a number of tools and techniques to produce an approximation of a project timescale and cost.
 The estimate has a single total value and may have identifiable component values.
-Check out our series on creating cost estimates.

 A technique of compressing the project schedule that changes network logic to overlap phases which would normally be done sequentially or to perform schedule activities in parallel.

 Finish-to-Finish (FF) Tasks

 Finish-to-finish tasks are used in project planning to define that successor tasks cannot finish until the predecessor task finishes.

 Finish-to-start tasks are successors and cannot begin until the predecessor task is completed.

 The time a task can be delayed without delaying the project.
 Tasks on the critical path have no float.